dell/PyU4V/docs/source/installation.rst

 PyU4V Version Compatibility
 ---------------------------

-PyU4V version {version} is compatible with scripts written for PyU4V versions
+PyU4V version 10.2.0.1 is compatible with scripts written for PyU4V versions
 >= 9.x, there is **zero** support or compatibility for PyU4V 2.x or earlier
 scripts in later versions of PyU4V.